sindresorhus/eslint-plugin-unicorn/docs/new-rule.md

 	})
 	```

-1. If replacing node can starts or ends with a symbol like `{` make sure to add space before if the replacement starts with a letter.
+1. If replacing a node that starts or ends with a symbol like `{`, make sure to add space before if the replacement starts with a letter.

 	The following is valid JavaScript code: